AndrewILWilliams/ECS_bump/README.md

 ### To-do

- - [ ] Go through a couple of the `climlab` tutorials and get a simple RCE model going.
+ - [x] Go through a couple of the `climlab` tutorials and get a simple RCE model going.
- - [ ] Iterate through various surface temperatures and calculate the ECS for each one.
+ - [x] Iterate through various surface temperatures and calculate the ECS for each one.
+ - [ ] Calculate decomposition into $F_2x$ and $lambda_eff$ terms.

  - [ ] Use RRTMG for a simple spectral decomposition of the OLR changes.
 Do we see the `H20 windows` and `C02 radiator fins`??